-Per the definition of marijuana in section 37-2701 of Idaho Code, CBD is illegal in Idaho.
 In 2015, CBD was brought to the center of Idaho’s legislative session.
 The bill, S1146a, promised legal relief for parents of children with uncontrolled epilepsy to obtain CBD oil with up to 0.3% THC from across state lines.
 In addition to ODP, Idaho State Police, Department of Health and Welfare (DHW), the Idaho Prosecuting Attorney’s Association, the Fraternal Order of Police, the Idaho Police Chief’s Association, the Idaho Sheriff’s Association, and the Idaho Criminal Justice Commission opposed S1146a.
 Concerns about the bill included:

 - Lab testing